Topics: Accounts Payable Process, Accounts Receivable Process

 Accounts receivable represents the cash inflow expected from customers who have received goods or services but have not yet paid.
 On the other hand, accounts payable represent the cash outflow a business needs to settle its debts or pay for services and goods it has received.
 Balancing these two aspects is crucial for maintaining a healthy cash flow.

 Working capital is the difference between a company’s current assets and current liabilities.
 Accounts receivable is a component of current assets, while accounts payable fall under current liabilities.
 Efficient management of both is vital for optimising working capital.
-This optimisation affects a company’s ability to meet short-term obligations and invest in growth opportunities.
+This optimisation affects a company’s accounts receivable department’s ability to meet short-term obligations and focus on growth opportunities.

 The relationship between AR and AP directly influences a business’s liquidity (ability to meet short-term obligations) and solvency (ability to meet long-term debts).
 Prompt collection of receivables and prudent management of payables help ensure a company remains liquid and solvent.